Satay

 - Cut the chicken meat into small cubes.
 Set aside.

-- Blend all the he Marinade ingredients in a food processor.
+- Blend all the Chicken Satay Marinade ingredients in a food processor.
 Add a little water if needed.

-- For the chicken satay dipping sauce, please click here: satay peanut sauce recipe.
+- Make the chicken satay sauce.
+Follow my peanut sauce recipe.

-- Combine the chicken and the Marinade together, stir to mix well.
+- Combine the chicken and the marinade and stir to mix well.
 Marinate the chicken for 6 hours in the fridge, or best overnight.
 When ready, thread 3-4 pieces of the chicken meat onto the bamboo skewers.

-- Grill the chicken satay skewers for 2-3 minutes on each side until the meat is fully cooked and the surface is nicely charred, on both sides.
+- Grill the chicken satay skewers for 2-3 minutes on each side until the meat is fully cooked, and the surface is nicely charred, on both sides.
 Baste and brush with some oil while grilling.
-Serve hot with peanut sauce the fresh cucumber pieces and onions.
+Serve hot with peanut sauce, fresh cucumber slices, and onions.

 Notes